fhcflx/scripts/README.md

 * Tested in macOs and git bash for Windows, however it should work in unix-based systems; not tested for Windows Command or Powershell (sorry)
 * Deployment instructions: just put in any folder and run it

+### Known issues ###

+* Github script will not work after two-factor authentication set up
+* Gitlab script has to be modified for each user, once it has my repo and groups intel.
+You need to edit the code and use your own groups names and ids

 ### Contribution guidelines ###

 * Writing tests